 1. Wool pillow: I got an organic wool pillow with organic cotton casing for my daughter through Turn a New Leaf Designs’ Etsy shop based out of Nova Scotia.
 Wool is mold resistant, hypoallergenic, dust mite free, and a natural fire-retardant.
 I had purchased a toddler pillow previously, so it made sense to upgrade when she moved to her big girl bed.
 I won’t lie, I have slept in my daughter’s bed.
 After I invested so much to make it non-toxic and comfy, I have to say it is the most comfortable in the house.
 Anyways.
 I like the wool pillow but find that it gets a bit compressed after a while and doesn’t fluff back up the way my down pillow does.
 I think it’s perfect for my daughter who doesn’t need as much support, though.
 I would rate it 3/4 for me, and 4/4 for her (at almost 4 years old).

-2. Shredded latex/natural memory foam pillow: I got this pillow through Social Nature and was super excited about how much of a steal it was: I paid $49 for a $129 voucher to use on the Essentia website, which was the exact cost of the Comfort pillow.
+2. Shredded latex/natural memory foam pillow: I got this pillow through Social Nature and was super excited about how much of a steal it was: I paid $49 for a $129 voucher to use on the Essentia website, which was the exact cost of the Comfort pillow at the time.
 It comes with a removable unbleached organic cotton cover.
 I found this pillow to be too supportive for my taste – I felt it didn’t have the same kind of give I am used to with a down pillow.
 I also recently read some information that indicated that the company has been in some trouble for advertising that their mattresses are completely non-toxic, when this isn’t the case.
 I don’t know if the same issue applies to the pillows.
 Because I don’t have conclusive evidence on the company, I would rate this pillow 2/4 for me.